-NOTE- This does not include the cable between the Off-Board Tool and the DLC.
+NOTE-This does not include the cable between the Off-Board Tool and the DLC.
 Cable requirements are specified in 6.9.

-The specified values for the Off-Board Tool capacitive load do not include the capacitive load of the Off-Board Tool cable.

-TABLE 13-OFF-BOARD TOOL CAPACITIVE LOAD (WITHOUT CABLE LOAD)

-Term Min Nominal Max Remark

-C {diff} 50 pF CAN_H to CAN_L

-C{CAN_H}, C{CAN_L} - - 100 pF CAN_H/CAN_L to ground potential

-- 6.8.2 OFF-BOARD TOOL PROPAGATION DELAY-The below given value for the Off-Board Tool propagation delay does not include the cable propagation delay.
-This requirement is based upon the most critical timing when operating at the baud rate of 125 kbit/s.
-The Off-Board Tool propagation delay (loop delay) includes the following four delays (see Table 14): - a.
-Transmitter propagation delay (t{TX}, this includes device delay and slew) - b.
-Receiver propagation delay (t{RX}) - c.
-Receiver Logic delay (t{LOGIC}) - d.
-Common Mode Choke (t{CHK}, optional, includes both Tx and Rx choke delays)

-$$t{\text{TOOL}} = (t{\text{TX}} + t{\text{RX}} + t{\text{LOGIC}} + t{\text{CHK}})$$ (Eq.
-1)

-TABLE 14-OFF-BOARD TOOL PROPAGATION DELAY (LOOP DELAY WITHOUT CABLE DELAY)

-Term Min Nominal Max Remark t {TOOL} 390 ns Loop Delay of Off-Board Tool

-- 6.9 Off-Board Tool Cable Requirements-The Off-Board Tool cable shall provide interconnection between the vehicle DLC and the CAN interface of the Off-Board Tool (see 6.8). - 6.9.1 CABLE LENGTH-The Off-Board Tool cable length is defined to be the length of the cable between the DLC and the Off-Board Tool CAN interface.
-(See Table 15.)

-TABLE 15-OFF-BOARD TOOL CABLE LENGTH

-Term Min.
-Nominal Max.
-Remark L {S_MAX} - - 5 m Off-Board Tool cable length

-6.9.2 CABLE PROPAGATION DELAY-The cable propagation delay is defined as a one-way delay.
-(See Table 16.)

-TABLE 16-OFF-BOARD TOOL CABLE PROPAGATION DELAY (ONE-WAY DELAY WITHOUT OFF-BOARD TOOL DELAY)

-Term Min.
-Nominal Max.
-Remark t {CABLE} - - 30 ns Off-Board Tool cable delay a.
-No other wires shall be twisted with either CAN conductor CAN_H or CAN_L.
+SAE J2284-3 Revised MAR2002 6.9 Off-Board Tool Cable Requirements-The Off-Board Tool cable shall provide interconnection between the vehicle DLC and the CAN interface of the Off-Board Tool (see 6.8).
+6.9.1 CABLE LENGTH-The Off-Board Tool cable length is defined to be the length of the cable between the DLC and the Off-Board Tool CAN interface.
+See Table 15.
+TABLE 15-OFF-BOARD TOOL CABLE LENGTH Term Min.
+Nominal Max Remark 5 m Off-Board Tool cable length LS_MAX CABLE PROPAGATION DELAY-The cable propagation delay is defined as a one-way delay.
+See Table 16.
+6.9.2 TABLE 16-OFF-BOARD TOOL CABLE PROPAGATION DELAY (ONE-WAY DELAY WITHOUT OFF-BOARD TOOL DELAY) Term Min.
+Nominal Max Remark 30 ns Off-Board Tool cable delay tCABLE CABLE CONFIGURATION-The following requirements apply to the Off-Board Tool cable: 6.9.3 a.
+No other wires shall be twisted with either CAN conductor CAN_H or CAN_L. b.
+The CAN_H and CAN_L conductors shall be of the same length, traverse the same path for the entire distance. c.
+CAN H and CAN L conductors shall not be included in any wire bundle containing radiating wires which induce more than 0.5 V differential signal between the CAN H and CAN L conductors. d.

-6.9.3 CABLE CONFIGURATION-The following requirements apply to the Off-Board Tool cable:

-- b.
-The CAN_H and CAN_L conductors shall be of the same length, traverse the same path for the entire distance - c.
-CAN_H and CAN_L conductors shall not be included in any wire bundle containing radiating wires which induce more than 0.5 volts differential signal between the CAN_H and CAN_L conductors. - d.
 The Off-Board cable may be shielded.
-If it is shielded, the shield shall be grounded at one end only. - e.
+If it is shielded, the shield shall be grounded at one end only. e.
 The Off-Board Tool cable shall have no requirement for twisting or characteristic impedance value.
 6.10 Bit Timing Requirements-Timing synchronization between modules shall be controlled by specification of the nominal bit time (inverse of bit rate), synchronization jump width, data sample point in the bit period, and the data sample mode.
 The bit period corresponds to the amount of time that a single NRZ data bit is logically driven onto the CAN bus.
 The data sample mode refers to the number of data samples taken within the bit period which are used to determine the NRZ data value on the CAN bus.
 The data sample point refers to the time period as measured from the start of the bit period to the point in the bit period where the NRZ data value is sampled.
 The synchronization jump width refers to the maximum amount of time by which a bit period may be shortened or lengthened to compensate for differences in bit periods and propagation delays between different ECUs on the network.

-The tables below specify timing requirements and briefly indicate the conditions which determine the minimum and maximum values required for SAE J2284-1 HSC implementation compliance.
+Tables 17 and 18 specify timing requirements and briefly indicate the conditions which determine the minimum and maximum values required for SAE J2284-3 HSC implementation compliance.
+6.10.1 NOMINAL BIT TIME (t{BIT})-Compliance with the nominal bit time tolerance requirement is directly dependent on the system clock tolerance of the module and the programmed nominal bit time.
+In the typical CAN protocol device, the nominal bit time must be an integer multiple of the system clock periods.
+When the programmable nominal bit period is set to exactly 500 KBPS, accuracy is only affected by the system clock tolerance.
+Otherwise, the accuracy is dependent upon both the deviation of the programmed bit period from nominal and the system clock tolerance.
+The contributions from drift or aging of the system clock source and specification must be met after consideration of both.